sdsu-its/fit-welcome/README.md

 ### DB Config
 To setup the various tables that FIT Welcome uses, run the code below in the Database that will be used with FIT Welcome.

+#### Table Breakdown
-All Primary Users (Faculty, TAs, etc.) should be in the __users__ Table.
+- __users__ is where all Primary Users (Faculty, TAs, etc.) should be stored.
-__Clock__ is used to store Clock In/Out events.
+- __clock__ is used to store Clock In/Out events.
-__Events__ stores all check-in information, as well as any additional information that is relevant to that check-in.
+- __events__ stores all check-in information, as well as any additional information that is relevant to that check-in.
-__Quotes__ stores a list of quotes that are displayed on the confirmation pages.
+- __quotes__ stores a list of quotes that are displayed on the confirmation pages.
 These quotes can be anything you like!
 (A good source for quotes is [Brainy Quote](http://www.brainyquote.com/)).
-The __Staff__ stores information for all staff users.
+- __staff__ stores information for all staff users.
+- __meeting__ saves the values that should be saved in the event log for each Acuity Appointment Type.
+These values are set in the Admin Panel.
-__Emails__ is used by the FollowUp module to track who was sent emails when.
+- __emails__ is used by the FollowUp module to track who was sent emails when.

-__Important Note:__ information in the __Staff__ table has priority over information in the __users__ table; this is done to allow normal users to be changed to staff users without the need to remove them from the primary users table.
+__Important Note:__ information in the __staff__ table has priority over information in the __users__ table; this is done to allow normal users to be changed to staff users without the need to remove them from the primary users table.

 #### Both
 Run the below commands in both your production and testing/staging databases.